anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 ## Credits
 ### Content
 * The progress bar code was taken from [WeiChiaChang](<https://gist.github.com/WeiChiaChang/abe92ca2e8da86ef69560b63903e8764>).
-* The code for the two column responsive [layout](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) and [fixed navigation](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) from www.w3schools.com.
+* The code for the Modal [layout](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) and [fixed navigation](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_two_columns_responsive) from www.w3schools.com.
 - To add the overlay to the home page, I took the idea from the [dcode](https://www.youtube.com/watch?v=exb2ab72Xhs) YouTude vedio.
-* Animation added to the home text is taken from the Code Institute's [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main) project.
+* The questions are taken from [Mentimeter](https://www.mentimeter.com/blog/audience-energizers/55-free-trivia-and-fun-quiz-question-templates#general-knowledge) and [Radiotimes](https://www.radiotimes.com/tv/tv-listings/) websites.

 ### Media
-The imge used as a background image is taken from [Pixabay].
+The logo was created with the help of the website [FreeLogoDesign].

 ### Acknowledgements
-* Inspirational support from [Karina Finegan](https://kairosity.github.io/milestone-project-1-cv-website/?#home-section) project.
+* Inspirational support from [Trivia_Quiz](https://constantinadrian.github.io/Trivia_Quiz/index.html#categories) project.
-* Ideas were taken from the Code Institute's Coffee House and Love Running projects.
 * The the Code Institute tutor support team for helping me with the correct guidance.
-* My mentor, Medale Oluwafemi, for his invaluable guidance.
+* Last but not the least, my mentor, Medale Oluwafemi, for his invaluable guidance.